Railway Stations & Public Houses

 to standard gauge the following year.
 Remains open.
 On the opposite side

 of the River Lea from the Rye House, Rye Road, Hoddesdon EN11 0EH.
+The pub

-only the gatehouse remains.
+gatehouse remains.

 Back to Top